 Designing a Blue Colored Garden

 An overabundance of blue can seem cold and icy, so accents of purple and yellow can warm up the blue garden plan.
-In addition, using blue plants whose color is foliage based, such as blue spruce or varieties of hosta, rue, and ornamental grasses
+In addition, using blue plants whose color is foliage based, such as blue spruce or varieties of Hosta, rue, and ornamental grasses (like blue fescue) adds texture and dimension to an otherwise flowery garden of blue.

 When designing a blue colored garden, it is also advisable to generate interest by incorporating blue fruiting plants such as Solomon’s seal (Polygonatum), vines like the porcelain berry (Ampelopsis), and the Arrowwood viburnum shrub.